pledger-io/rest-application/README.md

 ## Get started

-**Note:** the front-end application can be found in the [fintrack-ui](https://bitbucket.org/jongsoftdev/fintrack-ui) repository.
+**Note:** the front-end application can be found in the [user-interface](https://bitbucket.org/jongsoftdev/user-interface) repository.
 The [deployment](https://bitbucket.org/jongsoftdev/fintrack-deployment) build will bundle the front-end with this backend system.

-In this repository you will find the backend REST application needed to run FinTrack.
+In this repository you will find the backend REST application needed to run Pledger.io.

 ### Building the source